jbaker8935/switcheroo/README.md

 ### Output

-The build produces `switcheroo.pgz` in the `sdcard/` directory, ready to load on the F256K2.
+The build produces `switcheroo.pgz` in the `project root` directory, ready to load on the F256K2.

 ## Running on Hardware

-1. Copy `switcheroo.pgz` and `switcheroo.puz` (puzzle data) to your F256K2 SD card
+1. Copy `switcheroo.pgz` to your F256K2 SD card
 2. Boot the F256K2 and load the program

 ## Host Testing